karashiiro/DalamudPluginGuide/README.md

 NOTE: This is incomplete, and is planned to be adopted by goatcorp and finished eventually.
-Only this page is finished.
+Only this page is half-finished (no images).
 A link to the finished book will be linked here when that happens.

 # Dalamud Plugin Guide
 This minibook provides a brief explanation of how to create Dalamud plugins.